fananek/hex-grid/README.md

 ### Creating a grid

-Grid can be initialized either with set of cells or HexGrid can generate some of standard shapes for you.
+Grids can be initialized either with a set of cell coordinates, or HexGrid can generate some standard shaped grids for you.

 #### Standard shape grids